amslabtech/state_lattice_planner/README.md

 - MAX_ITERATION
   - max number of iteration (default: 100)
 - OPTIMIZATION_TOLERANCE
-  - when the cost becomes lower than this parameter, optimization loop is finished
+  - when the cost becomes lower than this parameter, optimization loop is finished (default: 0.1)
 - MAX_CURVATURE
   - max trajectory curvature (default: 1.0[rad/m])
 - MAX_D_CURVATURE
   - max time derivative of trajectory curvature (default: 2.0[rad/ms]
 - MAX_YAWRATE
   - max robot's yawrate (default: 0.8[rad/s])

+#### Runtime requirement
+- TF (from /odom to /base_link) is required

 ### lookup_table_generator
 - this node is a tool for generating a lookup table, not for planning. so this node doesn't publish or subscribe topics.